khritish17/GARGi-Network/README.md

     print(bias_vector)

-Sample Output ( same result may not be expected ):
+Sample Output (the same result may not be expected ):

 **weight_dictionary**: